 Younger people were more likely to experience at least one of the cultural activities included in the survey than people in the older age groups.
-In 2002, virtually all 15-24 year-olds (98 percent) and 96 percent of 25-44 year-olds took part in one or more of the surveyed activities.
-Participation was lowest among the 65+ age group (81 percent).
+In 2002, virtually all 15-24 year olds (98 percent) and 96 percent of 25-44 year olds took part in one or more of the surveyed activities.
+Participation was lowest among people aged 65 years and over (81 percent).
 Popular activities among younger people included hiring a video or DVD (53 percent) and purchasing music (49 percent).
-Older people (65+ years) were more likely to visit a public library than other age groups, with 46 percent reporting this activity.
+Older people (65 years and over) were more likely to visit a public library than other age groups, with 46 percent reporting this activity.